How to support someone with treatment resistant depression?

 - Add tri-iodothyronine 20-50mcg/day - requires specialist referral

 - Venlafaxine and mirtazapine - recommended by NICE, widely used, theoretical risk of serotonin syndrome

 Therapeutic nihilism is unhelpful for both doctor and patient so try to remain hopeful.
 A supportive relationship with the GP is in itself useful.
 Resolving chronic depression may require resolution of a psychosocial problem, outside of medical control so don’t take poor treatment response personally.

-Dr Judith Mohring is a Consultant Psychiatrist at the Priory Wellbeing Centre, Fenchurch Street,London.
+This page was reviewed by Dr Judith Mohring (MBBS, MRCPsych, MA, CCST), Consultant Psychiatrist at Priory Wellbeing Centre Fenchurch Street